 Any instructor at Yale may request a confidential individual consultation from a member of the CTL staff.
 Consultations begin with a discussion, in which the instructor describes course goals, plans for the semester, and any issues or teaching practices that are of primary concern.
 Consultations may include a librarian to advise on appropriate resources.

 If technology will support the pursuit of your teaching goals, you can consult with a member of our technology staff.
-We can help you think about effective uses of presentation software, Classes*v2, course websites, blogs, wikis, mobile technologies, audio and video projects, and many others.
+We can help you think about effective uses of presentation software, Canvas, course websites, blogs, wikis, mobile technologies, audio and video projects, and many others.
 We can also speak with you about initiatives that include students or learners from around the world and how to use models like network courses and massive open online courses (MOOCs).

 In order to accommodate your request, we appreciate receiving your request well in advance of the desired consultation date (one to two weeks).